keent/libzfl/README.txt

         pid = 0;
     #endif

 ZFL uses the GNU autotools system, so non-portable code can use the macros this defines.
-It can also use macros defined by the zfl_prelude.h header file.
+It can also use macros defined by the zapi_prelude.h header file.

 ### Technical Aspects